jg-digital-media/jgdm_snooker_scorer/readme.md

 + `6` - The link `#apply_tally---red--p2` 2 does not apply the correct number of points for multiple reds potted in the same shot.  e.g. applying 2 red ball points gives us only 1 point `Resolved: 09-06-2025`

 + `7` - BUG: Red Ball tallies for players 1 and 2 should be incremented independently of each other like the colour balls.
+Red balls for both players should add up to 15 for the number of balls potted.

 + `8` - Red ball tallies in player 1 are no longer incremented correctly after player 1 misses a pot attempt.